harrislapiroff/chromamine.com/src/posts/shooting-with-a-nikon-d70-in-the-smartphone-age.md

 [^1]: I like to think that, as I've matured, I've gotten less discouraged by my friends' overlapping interests – and by them being more skilled! – and learned to lean into sharing the joy of them, humbly seeking advice, and loving to talk shop.
 [^2]: I acquired my Nikon D50 for $585 in 2007 – $890 in 2024 bucks, according to the [BLS calculator](https://data.bls.gov/cgi-bin/cpicalc.pl?cost1=585&year1=200703&year2=202403).
 My understanding is a decent modern mirrorless is $1,000+.
 [^3]: The iPhone can actually take up to 48-megapixel images, but I don't generally use that feature and in my experience those images are not similarly crisp when fully zoomed.
+[^4]: How sensitive the sensor is to light.
+In the analogue days this referred to how dense the photosensitive grains were on the film.
+Higher ISO values capture an image quicker, even in low light, but look grainier.
-[^4]: A format that preserves the data as received by the sensor, without compression.
+[^5]: A format that preserves the data as received by the sensor, without compression.